mailgmirko-creator/groundmesh/docs/get-started/index.md

 permalink: /get-started/
 ---

-# Get Started — GroundMesh
+# Get Started â€” GroundMesh

 **GroundMesh** is the public/docs side of a two-repo pattern
 (*GroundNode = private/runtime*).
 It keeps AI in the **commons**: decentralized, transparent, balance-first.